Implementing Laws At-a-Glance

 Proceedings cannot be initiated on reports relating to violations committed more than two years prior to the time of the report.

-Organizations must review their internal reporting rules and follow-up at least once every three years, carry out an analysis of the practice on the application of the Law, and, if necessary, update their rules.
+Organizations must review their internal reporting rules and follow up at least once every three years, carry out an analysis of the practice on the application of the Law, and, if necessary, update their rules.

-Organizations must use specific forms (approved by the Competent Authority (as defined below)) to register reports, which shall include, among other things: (i) full name; (ii) address; (iii) telephone number; (iv) email address; (v) the names of the person against whom the report is filed; (vi) his/her place of work (if the report concerns known persons); and (vii) details regarding the specific violation.
-Before a whistleblower can be deemed to have “reasonable grounds” to make a whistleblowing report and therefore benefit from protection under the Law, they must provide the information in (i) – (vii).
+Organizations must use specific forms (approved by the Competent Authority (as defined below)) to register reports, which shall include, among other things: (i) full name; (ii) address; (iii) telephone number; (iv) email address; (v) the names of the person(s) against whom the report is filed; (vi) their place of work (if the report concerns known persons); and (vii) details regarding the specific violation.
+In addition, reports must be dated and signed.
+A whistleblower must provide the information required by the Law; otherwise, organizations must refuse the report on the grounds of it being non-compliant.

-Organizations must establish and maintain a non-public register of submitted reports, containing information about: (i) the person who received the report; (ii) the date of submission of the report; (iii) the person concerned (if available); (iv) a summary of the alleged violation; (v) any connection between the report and other reports made; (vi) information provided as feedback to the whistleblower; (vii) follow-up actions taken; (viii) the results of report checks; and (ix) the period of storage of the report.
-The Competent Authority is required to specify the procedure for keeping this register and may prescribe specific retention periods for the register (which are currently undetermined).
-Organizations must also regularly submit statistical information from this register to the Competent Authority (although the process for this has not yet been established by the Competent Authority).
+(iii) the person concerned (if available); (iv) a summary of the alleged violation; (v) any connection between the report and other reports made; (vi) information provided as feedback to the whistleblower; (vii) follow-up actions taken; (viii) the results of report checks; (ix) the period of storage of the report;

 Yes.